-Photometric sSFR is marginally disfavoured when tracing galaxy age.
+At higher redshifts where it is not currently possible to obtain spectroscopy with 1 kpc resolution, local photometric and global measurements are the only available tracers.
+In such cases, if it is possible to measure local galaxy colour then this property traces Photometric sSFR is marginally disfavoured when tracing galaxy age.
 This result itself is slightly counter-intuitive because sSFR is usually assumed to be a strong discriminator of galaxy SFHs and thus ages.
-We find the large contamination is due to the relatively broad range of stellar mass at which galaxy quenching can occur in our simulations, which was chosen to best reproduce observations of galaxy populations.
+We find that the large contamination is due to the relatively broad range of stellar mass at which galaxy quenching can occur in our simulations, which was chosen to best reproduce observations of galaxy populations.
 This range translates to a range of ages at which quenching occurs, hence blurring out the correlation.

 The lack of range between the contamination of the simulated tracers compared to the much larger respective range for the observed data is likely a combination of two factors.
-Firstly, the observations are local measurements, while the simulation does not carry spatial information so only global measurements are possible.
+First, the observations are local measurements, while the simulation does not carry spatial information, so only global measurements are possible.
 Future work will improve the model to include spatial dimensions in the galaxy evolution model.
-A second reason for the lack of range is that the simulations suffer from oversimplifications that lead to missing or washed-out relationships, or a lack of diversity in the galaxy population.
+A second reason for the lack of range is that the simulations suffer from oversimplifications that lead to missing or washed-out relationships or a lack of diversity in the galaxy population.
 Again, these issues will be addressed in future versions of the simulations.